microsoft/azure-quantum-parity-readout/README.md

 If downloaded manually, you should put these files in a directory named `data` and then run [`prepare_data.py`](prepare_data.py) to extract the files into their respective locations automatically.

+## Reproducing Figures in the Paper

-## Minimal code for reproducing measured figures
+### Minimal code for reproducing measured figures

 If you are only interested in reproducing the figures, you need to follow the instructions in [Requirements](#requirements) and downloading the minimal datasets when asked by `prepare_data.py` (i.e. run `python prepare_data.py --download-minimal`).

 Now that the data and environment are ready, you can run `jupytext --execute measured_analysis_figures/figure*.md`

+### Reproducing Simulation Figures

+To reproduce simulation figures, follow the instructions in [ParityReadoutSimulator/README.md](ParityReadoutSimulator/README.md) to setup the environment.
+You should then be able to reproduce the simulated figures and reference datasets by running through the notebooks manually.
+You can also do the following to automate the generation of all of the below.

+### More advanced analyses/testing

+For more advanced users, refer to the below section on the various [Modules](#modules) in this repo.

 ## Modules